-Once you have accessed your pension pot, the total contributions you can make over a tax year may be limited to £10,000 depending on how you accessed your money.
-This limit is called the money purchase annual allowance.
-It applies to any money you and your employer contribute to this plan, and any other pension plans you may have.
+The money purchase annual allowance (MPAA) is a restriction on the amount you can pay into your pension, while still receiving tax relief.
+Once you have accessed your pension pot, the total contributions you can make may be limited to £10,000, depending on how you accessed your money.

+The MPAA applies to any money both you and your employer contribute to this plan, and any other pension plans you may have.
 It will apply from the point that you access your pension pot.
 We'll tell you if it affects you.

-You'll need to tell all other pension plans where you're still building up benefits about this within 91 days of our notification.
+If we've told you that you're affected by the MPAA, you'll need to tell all other pension plans where you're still building up benefits.
+You have 91 days to do this.

-If the money purchase annual allowance already applies to you, you need to tell us about this, and the date it applied from, no later than 91 days after you join the plan.
+If the MPAA already applies to you, you need to tell us about this, and the date it applied from, no later than 91 days after you join the plan.